 The longer you wait the worse shape you’ll be in.
 Don’t let your emotions overcome you.
 Some debtors say “it’s my debt and I should pay it.”
 Admirable, but in some cases, thanks to interest, you’ve already paid two or three times what the debt was worth.
 Keep in mind your creditors use every legal loophole they can find to maximize their profits.
 Why shouldn’t you take advantage of a legal remedy to defend your ability to keep a roof over your head?

 If you’re in trouble due to a creditor lawsuit, don’t delay.
-Contact Sadek and Cooper today for a free consultation.
+Contact Sadek Bankruptcy Law Offices today for a free consultation.
 You need help right now.
 We can give it to you.